Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

         }
 ```

 UI setup is based on basic template.
-Only one `TextLabel` component is used to show the application UI and its running state.
+Only single `TextLabel` component is used to show the application UI and its running state:
 ```csharp
         void InitUI()
         {